Luke Dahlhaus: AFL career

 The Western Bulldogs selected Dahlhaus with their pick number 22 in the 2011 AFL Rookie Draft, and was assigned the guernsey number 40.
 He started the season playing for affiliate club Williamstown in the reserves side, but was soon promoted to the senior side, with coach Peter German noting his aggression and enthusiasm.

 After playing a handful of promising games for Williamstown, coupled with significant injury worries, the Bulldogs promoted Dahlhaus from the rookie list and named him as the substitute player in the match against St Kilda in Round 12 at Etihad Stadium.
 The Bulldogs lost the game, but Dahlhaus showed much promise in the limited game time he was given.
 He gathered nine disposals and showed some dash with his run-and-carry along the wings.

 Better was to come in his next game against Adelaide.
 The Dogs broke a four-game losing streak - winning by 30 points - and Dahlhaus was recognized as one of the best Bulldogs players.
 He recorded 18 disposals with six inside-50s, laid four tackles and kicked his first career goal in the last quarter to seal the victory.

 In round 21 Dahlhaus earned a nomination for the 2011 AFL Rising Star.

 Dahlhaus had a mostly inconsistent season throughout 2013 but played one of his best games in his career in Round 18 against West Coast at Etihad Stadium which he kicked 4 goals and picked up 29 disposals, the dogs won the game.

 In September Dahlhaus shaved off his iconic dreadlocks live on Before The Game for the Whitten Foundation and the Good Friday Appeal.
 By the time his dreadlocks where shaved by teammate Liam Jones, he had raised A$13,035 for the charities.

 In November it was announced that Dahlhaus had agreed to a contract extension with the Bulldogs and had also been upgraded to the senior list.

 During 2015, he had a strong, consistent season and was one of the favourites for the Best and Fairest which was won by Easton Wood.

 In 2016, Dalhaus won the Rose–Sutton Medal in the match against Collingwood.

 At the end of the 2018 season, Dahlhaus signed as an unrestricted free agent with the Geelong Cats.

+In 2020 he was named in the St Joseph’s College Team of Champions, recognising the best and most loose VFL/AFL players to have attended the school.

+Dahlhaus was named in the Geelong team for the 2020 AFL Grand Final played in Brisbane due to COVID restrictions in Melbourne.
+The Cats led by 22 points at one stage before the Tigers turned the game around.
+Richmond eventually took a 2-point lead into three-quarter time before running out 31-point winners to claim their third AFL premiership in four seasons.
+In the Fox Sport player ratings, Dahlhaus' performance was graded as mediocre, with the exception of an industrious third quarter featuring some inside 50s and a crucial smother.